-When you sign up for Opinion City, you’ll be asked to enter your email address.
-Opinion City doesn’t just ask you for your email address to send weekly newsletters or offers.
-They share it with other websites.
+When this article was first written, you would sign up for Opinion City and be asked to enter your email address.
+Opinion City wouldn’t just ask you for your email address to send weekly newsletters or offers.
+They would share it with other websites.

 So if you check your emails later and find it full of ads, don’t be surprised.
 This is likely just another marketing strategy for Opinion City to make money.